ctesta-oneillmsft/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/00/README.md

 6. Execute `Connect-AzAccount` and sign in to your Microsoft user account when prompted.

     > [!WARNING]: You may receive the message "TenantId 'xxxxxx-xxxx-xxxx-xxxx' contains more than one active subscription.
 The first one will be selected for further use.
-You can ignore this at this point.
-When you execute the environment setup, you will choose the subscription in which you deployed the environment resources.
+Copy the tenant id so that you can paste it into the next command.

+7. Execute `az login --tenant <<tenant id>>` and paste the tenant id from the previous step.
+You will be directed to the browser to sign into your Azure account.
+Once you have signd in, move to the next step.

-7. Execute `.\01-environment-setup.ps1`
+8. Execute `.\01-environment-setup.ps1`

-   1. You will be prompted to setup your Azure PowerShell and Azure CLI context.

-   2. If you have more than one Azure Subscription, you will be prompted to enter the name of your desired Azure Subscription.
-You can copy and paste the value from the list to select one.
+   1. If you have more than one Azure Subscription, you will be prompted to enter the name of your desired Azure Subscription.
+Copy and paste the value `Azure Pass - Sponsorship` from the list to select one.
 For example:

        ![A subscription is copied and pasted into the text entry.](media/select-desired-subscription.png "Select desired subscription")

+        > [!WARNING]: You may receive the message "Unable to acquire token for tenant...".
+This can be safely ignored.

-   3. Enter the name of the resource group you created at the beginning of the environment setup (such as `data-engineering-synapse`).
+   3. Enter the name of the resource group named `data-engineering-synapse`.
 This will make sure automation runs against the correct environment you provisioned in Azure.

        > **NOTE** This script will take about 15-20 minutes to complete.

-### Task 4: Create an Azure Databricks cluster
+### Task 2: Create an Azure Databricks cluster

-Time to complete: 5 minutes
+Time to complete: 9 minutes

 1. While the PowerShell script executes, go back to the Azure portal.
 Navigate to your Azure resource group for this lab, then select the Azure Databricks workspace.